Sol (musician)

 Sol Alexander Rosenberg (born December 7, 1988), better known as Sol or Solzilla, is an American hip hop artist.
 In 2012, he released his second studio album Yours Truly, which received critical acclaim and rose to number one on the iTunes U.S. Hip-Hop Albums Chart while also charting on Billboard's Heatseekers Chart.
 Sol has collaborated with other artists such as Macklemore, Blue Scholars, Grynch, and The Physics.

 Life and career

 1988-2008: Early life and career beginnings

-Sol was born in Seattle, Washington, and is of Haitian descent through his mother and caucasian descent through his father, both of whom were public school teachers.
+Sol was born in Seattle, Washington, and is of Haitian descent through his mother and Jewish descent through his father, both of whom were public school teachers.
 He first began rapping during middle school with his cousin Ben Fodor (now known as mixed martial artist and real-life superhero Phoenix Jones), and further cultivated his musical aspirations while apprenticing at North Seattle’s Undercaste Studios.

 2009-2010: Debut album and Dear Friends EP series

 Sol released his debut album The Ride independently in 2009, followed by three free EPs: Dear Friends, Vol. I, Vol. II, and Vol. III).

 In 2010, Sol's EP Dear Friends, Vol. II reached KEXP's Hip-Hop Top 10 Chart, and his song "Dear Friends" was included in KUBE's Sound Session Best of 2010.
 In October 2010, Sol's song "So Damn High" climbed the charts on The Hype Machine, deadmau5, and Kings of Leon.
 His live in-studio performance on KEXP was covered in the Seattle Times.

 Following the 2010 Haiti earthquake, Sol organized a benefit concert for Doctors Without Borders, generating $7,000.